 Additionally, it is recommended that construction companies invest on having BIM teams in within their organizations.
 These BIM teams assist surveyors on creating the surface models for machine guided excavators and bulldozers and taking part on managing the whole information management aspect of the construction project with the log points included.

-Furthermore, minimizing the enormous quantity of work by having well formed processes as well as work methods of utilizing and benefitting from BIM-based construction practices helps to ease up surveyors work and the important role they play in the Aec industry.
+Furthermore, minimizing the enormous quantity of work by having well formed processes as well as work methods of utilizing and benefitting from Building information modeling-based construction practices helps to ease up surveyors work and the important role they play in the Aec industry.